grace-notes/website/contents/topics/claudius.md

 wishes on his behalf.
 Of his sons-in-law, he adopted Nero.
 He not only dismissed from his favor both Pompey and Silanus, but put them to death.

-XXVIII.
+## XXVIII ##

 Amongst his freedmen, the greatest favorite was the eunuch Posides, whom, in his British triumph, he presented with the pointless spear, classing him among the military men.
 Next to him, if not equal, in favor was Felix, whom he not only preferred to commands both of cohorts and troops, but to the government of the province of Judaea; and he became, in consequence of his elevation, the husband of three queens.
 Another favorite was Harpocras, to whom he granted the privilege of being carried in a litter within the city, and of holding public spectacles for the entertainment of the people.
 In this class was likewise Polybius, who assisted him in his studies, and had often the honour of walking between the two consuls.
 But above all others, Narcissus, his secretary, and Pallas, the comptroller of his accounts, were in high favor with him.
 He not only allowed them to receive, by decree of the senate, immense presents, but also to be decorated with the quaestorian and praetorian ensigns of honour.
 So much did he indulge them in amassing wealth, and plundering the public, that, upon his complaining, once, of the lowness of his exchequer, some one said, with great reason, that “It would be full enough, if those two freedmen of his would but take him into partnership with them.”

-XXIX.
+## XXIX ##

 Being entirely governed by these freedmen, and, as I have already said, by his wives, he was a tool to others, rather than a prince.
 He distributed offices, or the command of armies, pardoned or punished, according as it suited their interests, their passions, or their caprice; and for the most part, without knowing, or being sensible of